chargehive/configuration/docs/readme.md

 + [Method Upgrade Policy](policy/method_upgrade.md) defines what modifications can be made to a payment method in order to complete a transaction
 + [Method Verify Policy](policy/method_verify.md) defines how and when a card should be verified
 + [SCA (Secure Customer Authentication) Policy](policy/sca.md) defines PSD2 SCA policy for transactions

-## Applying Configuration files
-The json config files are applied to your project by using the ChargeHive command line tool "`chive`" For further information about how this is done, see the [chive](chive.md) documentation page.